imakashram/imakashram/README.md

-# 👋 Hello there, internet traveler!
+# 👋 Namaste!
-> Hi, I’m `Akash` — a Data Visualisation & Front-end Engineer who loves turning complex data into clear, engaging stories.
-I’m especially interested in projects where data, design, and public impact come together.
+I’m a `Software Engineer & Data Visualization Specialist` who turns complex data into clear, interactive experiences.
+Designs and builds responsive dashboards, web apps, and visual tools that make data easy to explore and understand.
+Passionate about working at the intersection of data, design, and impact-creating products that are both functional and visually compelling.
+Always open to collaborating on meaningful, data-driven projects.

 📊 `Data,` `Data Visualization,` `Web Development,` `Hybrid Apps`